madisonbrown/sls-ls-helloworld/README.md

 - `./docker-compose.yml` is the default configuration for running Dockerized Localstack, taken from the [GitHub repository](https://github.com/localstack/localstack).
 - `./myService` is a default Serverless service created by running `sls create --template aws-nodejs --path myService`.
 See [here](https://www.serverless.com/framework/docs/providers/aws/examples/hello-world/node/).
 - The `serverless-localstack` plugin is used to bridge these two applications.
 A section has been added to the default Serverless YAML file, taken from the [documentation](https://github.com/localstack/serverless-localstack), in order to configure this plugin (see `./myService/serverless.yml:23`).
+- The handler has been updated to interact with Localstack S3 as a proof of concept.

 # Issues
 - No persistence